 One way to protect a root CA from attack is to keep it offline, but there are trade-offs when comparing online versus offline CA management.
 Although keeping any CA offline is safer, it stops that CA from managing its certificate revocation list because the only way to revoke a CA would be to boot the CA, add revoked certificates to the revocation list, distribute the list, and then take the CA back offline.
 There are approaches that offload the revocation list management to another server, but, regardless, the CA must be brought online periodically to synchronize the revocation list and for other maintenance actions.
 Suffice it to say, keeping certificate statuses current is a prerequisite of maintaining trust.
-To address efficient revocation handling, the presenter of a certificate requests can also include a predefined list of valid certificates, called certificate pinning.
+To address efficient revocation handling, the presenter of a certificate can attach the revocation status of the request to the certificate, a process referred to as stapling.
+To limit the risk of counterfeit certificates, certificate requests can also include a predefined list of valid certificates, called certificate pinning.
 Pinning reduces the flexibility of which certificates will be accepted to increase security.